Grenfell Tower Inquiry Phase 2: Kensington and Chelsea Tenants Management Organisation (TMO)

 The CEO gave evidence on 21 June 2021: he blamed his staff for his failings.
 He explained that they had failed to keep the records up to date.
 Robert Black told the inquiry that “Information should have been updated by staff,” “The whole thing that I suffered throughout my career working with people is the ability to forget to fill in the paperwork.”
 The paperwork said there were 12 that needed individual rescue plans, when actually there were 35.
 There were no individual rescue plans in existence.

 Black made a decision not to act to fulfil the landlord obligation to should draw up these specific emergency evacuation plans for vulnerable and disabled people anywhere, claiming it was impractical.
 He had been warned by his own safety consultants and the London Fire Brigade that his fire management planning was inadequate.

 His director responsible for fire safety was also responsible for financial services and IT and she had no background or experience in fire safety.

 Black instructed his colleague Barbara Matthews to do nothing, when Ed Daffarn had posted on a blog in November 2016 the prediction that: “Only an incident that results in serious loss of life ... will shine a light on the practices that characterise the malign governance of this non-functioning organisation.”.
 In written evidence Black had said he had had no contact with residents.
 On being reminded of petitions with large numbers of signatures in 2010, 2013, 2015 and 2017 all on the subject of safety and specifically fire safety he changed his evidence.
 He had also been approached by Blakeman, the local councillor who raised fire safety issues in 2012, 2013, 2015 and March 2017, three months before the fire.

 Grenfell had a smoke ventilation system that was designed to keep the communal area free of smoke in event of fire that failed.
 It was installed at the same time as the panels.
 The assumption was that any fire would have been contained in one flat, and that the barriers would not be breached.
 The firefighters ran hoses through doors, and propped other ones open to provide egress.

 The TMO specified system failed building regs, and should not have been approved by Kensington and Chelsea building control.
 The London fire brigade had warned building control.
 There had also been a non-fatal fire in 2011.
 Days before the fire, the main refurbishment contractor, Rydon, reported the vents were not working.
 A quote to fix it was ignored.
-The result was that the common area was filled with thick black smoke- and the principle cause of death in the fire was smoke inhalation.
+The result was that the common area was filled with thick black smoke – and the principal cause of death in the fire was smoke inhalation.